lsaint/python-docx-oss/docs/user/shapes.rst

 by itself, but this is not required.
 It can have text before and after it in the paragraph in which it's placed.

-At the time of writing, |docx| only supports inline pictures.
-Floating pictures can be added.
-If you have an active use case, submit a feature request on the issue tracker.
 The ``Document.add_picture()`` method adds a specified picture to the end of the document in a paragraph of its own.
 However, by digging a little deeper into the API you can place text on either side of the picture in its paragraph, or both.

+If width and height are not specified in svg, the default size is *72px*.
+The ratio of width and height is kept the same as viewbox attribute.